-An odyssey from pre-Civil War Charleston to post-World War II Minneapolis through immigrants' eyes
+An odyssey from pre-Civil War Charleston to post-World War II Minneapolis through Jewish immigrants' eyes

 The histories of US immigrants do not always begin and end in Ellis Island and northeastern cities.
 Many arrived earlier and some migrated south and west, fanning out into their vast new country.
 They sought a renewed life, fresh prospects, and a safe harbor, despite a nation that was not always welcoming and not always tolerant.